-ViewCellsManager A view cells manager is returned from the loading call.
-It will be used to access and manage the view cells from now on.
+The user has to provide the filename of the visibility solution, an ObjectContainer containing all the static entities of the scene, and a bounding box converter.
+From now on, the view cells manager is used to access and manage the view cells.
 For example, it can be applied to locate the current view cell.
-For loading, the user has to provide the filename of the visibility solution, an ObjectContainer containing all the static entities of the scene, and a bounding box converter.
 After this step the view cells should be loaded and accessable in the engine.